NuevoFoundation/workshops/content/english/java-basics/activity-7.md

 topMovies[4] = "The Secret Life of Pets";
 // the array topMovies now store "Birds Of Prey", "The Birds", "Angry Birds", "Bird Box", "The Secret Life of Pets" in order
 ```
+{{% notice info %}}
+#### Why is array indexing in Java start with 0?
+It's tempting and reasonable to think to access the element of an array at the first index, we should start at index 1.

+However, when the computer read the code `arr[1]`, it doesn't think to get the `1st` element from `arr`.

+It actually reads `arr[1]` as to get the element `1` distance from the start of the array.

+In other words, the index is actually a memory offset.
+To access the 1st element, we should get the element of `0` offset from the start of the array (i.e. `arr[0]`).
+{{% /notice %}}

 {{% notice tip %}}
 #### An alternating way to create an array: